Total immersion in language learning - a must for consolidation and fluency.

 For a learner the immersion phase in the language learning process will really catapult your learning ahead, particularly if you communicate exclusively in the target language, and ditch your mother tongue.

-As an example, if one is learning Spanish one might go to a Spanish speaking country where Spanish is the native tongue.
+As an example, if one is learning Spanish one might go to a Spanish speaking country or area where Spanish is the native tongue.
 One might then take classes where all the instruction is given in the native tongue, in this case Spanish.

 One is then immersed in the language, and surrounded by the culture of the target language-speaking community.